Davies

+Davies is a patronymic Welsh surname meaning "son of David".
+It is the second most common surname in Wales, a rank it shares with "Williams", and the eighth most common surname in England, where many people have Welsh ancestry.
+It is particularly widespread in southwest England, especially Cornwall, and in the areas of northwest England that are near the border with Wales.

+In the United States, the variant "Davis" is much more common.
+In the United Kingdom, the surname is usually pronounced the same as "Davis".
+This pronunciation is also used by many other English-speaking countries, though it sometimes competes with the common American pronunciation to distinguish it from "Davis".

-Davies is a patronymic surname of Welsh origin.
-There are two main theories concerning its beginnings, neither of which has been definitively proven.
-The first theory states that it may be a corruption of "Dyfed", the name of a medieval Welsh kingdom located in what is now Carmarthenshire; however, the origin of the kingdom's name is itself disputed, with the traditional belief being that it was founded by the powerful Irish Déisi dynasty in the third century, or otherwise that it derives from the name of the Demetae people.
-"Dyfed" as a surname and the related first name "Dafydd" appear from the 12th century, with the latter generally translated into English as "David".
-The second theory contends that the surname may derive directly from the Hebrew name "David", which is also the name of Wales' patron saint.
+There are two main theories concerning the surname's origin, though neither have been proven.
+The first theory states that it may stem from the Kingdom of Dyfed, a medieval Welsh kingdom located in modern-day Carmarthenshire; however, the origin of the kingdom's name is itself disputed, with the most commonly accepted theories being that it was founded by the powerful Irish Déisi dynasty in the third century or that it otherwise derives from the name of the Demetae people.
+"Dyfed" as a surname and the related forename "Dafydd" appear from the 12th century, with the latter generally translated into English as "David".
+The second theory about the origin of "Davies" contends that it may derive directly from the Hebrew name "David", which is also the name of Wales' patron saint.